OscarGVelasco/ClusterFoldSimilarity/README.md

 Once we have all of our single-cell datasets analyzed independently, we can compute the similarity values. `clusterFoldSimilarity()` takes as arguments:

 -   `sceList`: a list of single-cell objects (mandatory) either of class `Seurat` or of class `SingleCellExperiment`.
--   `sampleNames`: vector with names for each of the datasets, if not set the dataset will be named in the order given *1, 2, ..., N*.
+-   `sampleNames`: vector with names for each of the datasets.
+If not set the datasets will be named in the given order as: *1, 2, ..., N*.
 -   `topN`: the top n most similar clusters/groups to report for each cluster/group (default: `1`, the top most similar cluster).
 If set to `Inf` it will return the values from all the possible cluster-pairs.
 -   `topNFeatures`: the top *n* features (e.g.: genes) that contribute to the observed similarity between the pair of clusters (default: `1`, the top contributing gene).
 If a negative number, the tool will report the *n* most dissimilar features.
 -   `nSubsampling`: number of subsamplings (1/3 of cells on each iteration) at group level for calculating the fold-changes (default: `15`).
 At start, the tool will report a message with the recommended number of subsamplings for the given data (average n of subsamplings needed to observe all cells).